Garmundo/Extended-unit-arsenal/README.md

 2 new heavy land units.
 4 new turrets
-5 new special enemies
+8 new special enemies
+1 Super boss unit

-3 new campaign maps.
-Molten Chasm (Attack) Tempest Plateau (Survival) and EquinoxCoast (survival)
+4 new campaign maps.

 (if you want to play around with the units in sandbox I recommend increasing unit production